yungookim/themes/README.md

 ## Variables

 * Google Map - At render, an element with id="google_map" will be filled with a google map.
-	All you have to do is define the width and height and you are all set to go.
+All you have to do is define the width and height and we take care of the rest.

 ## Images